wheelebin/surveysfordays/README.md

 ## Doing

-- TODO Implement next auth
+- TODO Implement publishing of created surveys so they can be completed by other users

 ## Backlog Prio

 - TODO Implement completion of surveys by users outside of our system (answer table and etc)
-- TODO Implement publishing of created surveys so they can be completed by other users
 - TODO Implement a simple results view for the publisher to see the result of the survey
 - TODO Polish design